 Unfortunately, choline supplements do not effectively enter the brain.

-Alpha GPC is sold as a memory supplement throughout much of the world.
+Alpha-GPC is sold as a memory supplement throughout much of the world.

 In almost all studies on mental decline, participants were given 400 mg, three times a day.
-(69)

-Alpha GPC Side Effects and Warnings
+Alpha-GPC Side Effects, Interactions, and Warnings

-Alpha GPC supplements are derived from either soy or eggs, two of the most common food allergens, so be mindful if you have a known food allergy.
+Alpha-GPC supplements are derived from either soy or eggs, two of the most common food allergens, so be mindful if you have a known food allergy.

-The only known drug interaction is with scopolamine, a drug often used for motion sickness and nausea following surgery.
+The only known drug interaction is with scopolamine, a drug often used for motion sickness and for nausea following surgery.

-A “Smart” Mushroom
+7. Lion’s Mane: A “Smart” Mushroom

 Lion’s mane (Hericium erinaceus), also known as yamabushitake, is an edible mushroom native to parts of Asia, North America, and Europe.

-It’s been said that lion’s mane can impart “nerves of steel” and the “memory of a lion.”
+It’s been said that lion’s mane can impart “nerves of steel and the memory of a lion.”

 World-renowned fungi expert Paul Stamets calls it the “first smart mushroom.”
-(71)